vnsdomains/vnsjs-sdk/README.md

 async getOwner() => Promise<EthereumAddress>
 ```

-Returns the owner/controller for the current ENS name.
+Returns the owner/controller for the current VNS name.

 ```ts
 async setOwner(address: EthereumAddress) => Promise<Ethers>
 ```

-Sets the owner/controller for the current ENS name.
+Sets the owner/controller for the current VNS name.

 ```ts
 async getResolver() => Promise<EthereumAddress>
 ```

-Returns the resolver for the current ENS name.
+Returns the resolver for the current VNS name.

 ```ts
 async setResolver(address: EthereumAddress) => Promise<EthereumAddress>
 ```

-Sets the resolver for the current ENS name.
+Sets the resolver for the current VNS name.

 ```ts
 async getTTL() => Promise<Number>
 ```

-Returns the TTL for the current ENS name.
+Returns the TTL for the current VNS name.

 ```ts
 async getAddress(coinId: String) => Promise<EthereumAddress>
 ```

-Returns the address for the current ENS name for the coinId provided.
+Returns the address for the current VNS name for the coinId provided.

 ```ts
 async setAddress(coinId: String, address: EthereumAddress) => Promise<EthersTxObject>
 ```

-Sets the address for the current ENS name for the coinId provided.
+Sets the address for the current VNS name for the coinId provided.

 ```ts
 async getContent() => Promise<ContentHash>
 ```

-Returns the contentHash for the current ENS name.
+Returns the contentHash for the current VNS name.

 ```ts
 async setContenthash(content: ContentHash) => Promise<EthersTxObject>
 ```

-Sets the contentHash for the current ENS name.
+Sets the contentHash for the current VNS name.

 ```ts
 async getText(key: String) => Promise<String>
 ```

-Returns the text record for a given key for the current ENS name.
+Returns the text record for a given key for the current VNS name.

 ```ts
 async setText(key: String, recordValue: String) => Promise<EthersTxObject>
 ```

-Sets the text record for a given key for the current ENS name.
+Sets the text record for a given key for the current VNS name.

 ```ts
 async setSubnodeOwner(label: String, newOwner: EthereumAddress) => Promise<EthersTxObject>
 ```

-Sets the subnode owner for a subdomain of the current ENS name.
+Sets the subnode owner for a subdomain of the current VNS name.

 ```ts
 async setSubnodeRecord(label: String, newOwner: EthereumAddress, resolver: EthereumAddress, ttl: ?Number) => Promise<EthersTxObject>
 ```

-Sets the subnode owner, resolver, ttl for a subdomain of the current ENS name in one transaction.
+Sets the subnode owner, resolver, ttl for a subdomain of the current VNS name in one transaction.

 ```ts
  async createSubdomain(label: String) => Promise<EthersTxObject>
 ```

-Creates a subdomain for the current ENS name.
+Creates a subdomain for the current VNS name.
 Automatically sets the owner to the signing account.

 ```ts
 async deleteSubdomain(label: String) => Promise<EthersTxObject>
 ```

-Deletes a subdomain for the current ENS name.
+Deletes a subdomain for the current VNS name.
 Automatically sets the owner to "0x0..."

 ## Resolver Interface